inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 .. note:: This is optional - you can use any environment you like for editing python, or even a simple text editor.

-.. note:: PyCharm is unfortunately not FOSS (Free and Open Source Software), however they do provide free licenses for Open Source projects, which InaSAFE has been granted.
-If you wish to make use of this license, please contact info@inasafe.org for your copy.
+.. note:: PyCharm is unfortunately not FOSS (Free and Open Source Software), however they do support the OpenSource Community by providing a "Free Community Edition" of PyCharm (http://www.jetbrains.com/pycharm/)

 Download and Install
 ....................

 Download PyCharm from their
 `download page <http://www.jetbrains.com/pycharm/download/index.html>`_ and then install it taking all the defaults.
 Note that the download is approximately 125mb at the time of writing this (version 2.7).